-The Remuneration Committee is chaired by Karen Brade and comprises all Directors of the Company due to the small size of the Board.
+The Remuneration Committee is chaired by Karen Brade and comprises all Directors of the Company.

 Remuneration has been set in order to attract individuals of a calibre appropriate to the future development of the Company.
 The Company's policy, together with details of the remuneration of each Director, is detailed in the Directors' Remuneration Report.